robertcotofana/LedMatrixConsole-Atmega644P/README.md

 # Code
 The code is written in C compiled with avr-gcc and uploaded to the board with avrdude and usbasp.
+A makefile is provided to ease the compilation and upload process.

 # KiCad schematic
 Latest snapshot of the schematic: